acmumn/website/content/events/2022-03-21-project-meeting-1.md

 There will be one meeting a week at the same time and day of the week of the first meeting, which is going to be decided by a whentomeet in [THIS FORM](https://docs.google.com/forms/d/e/1FAIpQLSf9xhvrCa-uLOTnSR-CSwhwjJPnsmI2_jv4M4rt4RkWP9HKDg/viewform?usp=sf_link)

+## Where will we be meeting?

+Keller 3-250

 ## What's the form I should fill out again?

 It's Here!: [CLICK ME!!!](https://docs.google.com/forms/d/e/1FAIpQLSf9xhvrCa-uLOTnSR-CSwhwjJPnsmI2_jv4M4rt4RkWP9HKDg/viewform?usp=sf_link)